 Institutional investors, like pensions, hedge funds, mutual funds, or investment advisors, have long invested in SPACs and other less traditional funding vehicles.
 In fact, the top 75 investment managers reportedly held almost 70% of all SPAC securities as of late 2020.

 For example, if a hedge fund buys 1,000 shares in a SPAC at $10 each, it also receives 1,000 warrants to buy more shares for $11.50 a piece.
 When the target company is announced, the fund can redeem its shares for all of its money back, limiting its potential losses if it thinks the company will not do well.
-However, if the fund likes the announced target company and the stock jumps to $15, it can buy 1,000 more shares for $11.50 each — making a potential profit.
+However, if the target company goes public and its stock jumps to $15, the hedge fund still has warrants to buy 1,000 more shares for $11.50 each — making a potential profit.

 Retail investors — individuals making investments through traditional or online brokerages like Robinhood — are not allowed to invest in a traditional IPO, and therefore have to buy on the open market on the day of trading.
 This means that retail investors are largely left out of the upside available from an IPO.